msc24x/showdown/docs/docs/setup.md

 # Setup
 ## Perquisites
 !!! warning
-	After making sure you have your machine setup according to their requirements, you might still face some issues.
+	After making sure you have your machine set up according to their requirements, you might still face some issues.
 Go through this guide, when you face the issues.